anuragpady/git-demo/README.md

 # Git-Demo
 Using this to learn git.
 <br>
-Created by - Anurag Kumar Pandey
+Created by - Anurag Kumar Pandey, the greatest data scientist ever